AJFulco/UnityAnnotations/README.md

 ## Planned Features
 - **Text Mode**: Click in the Scene view to place a text annotation.
 Enter the desired text in the tool window.
-- **Eraser Mode**: Click and drag in the Scene view to erase annotations.

 ## Notes
 - **Non-Interference**: The annotation tool is designed to not interfere with other Unity tools, such as the tile palette tool.
 Ensure the tool is deactivated when not in use to avoid conflicts.